-10 Tips for Chain Maille Jewelry Making Plus a Bonus Deal
+10 Essential Expert Tips for Chain Maille Jewelry Making

-Even though I still struggle with making chain-maille jewelry, it isn’t for lack of trying.
+Even though I still struggle with making chain maille jewelry, it isn’t for lack of trying.
 It’s all my fault, really–I’m just too impatient for all those little jump rings!
-But my chain-maille efforts have sure taught me some great tips.
-In honor of our great collection of chain-maille jewelry-making products bundled into an amazing bargain for you this month, I’ve compiled a collection of my own: the 10 most helpful, brilliant and wise chain-maille jewelry tips ever.
+But my chain maille jewelry efforts have sure taught me some great tips.
+In honor of our great collection of chain maille jewelry-making products bundled into an amazing bargain for you this month, I’ve compiled a collection of my own: the 10 most helpful, brilliant and wise chain maille jewelry tips ever.
 In the whole world.
 Ever.

 2. Be prepared with extra supplies.
 Karen says, “Always be sure to have more jump rings than you need in case a jump ring gets bent out of shape or dropped and lost-it happens!
 I like to have at least one extra inch worth of jump rings in my supply stash.”

 3. Buy from a single source.
 “When you are ready, I recommend that you purchase as many jump rings as you need to finish a project from one source,” Karen says.
 “Making substitutions can be tricky as subtle variations in jump rings from a different manufacturer could create a noticeable line of demarcation in your finished piece of chain maille.”

 4. Be sure to buy only saw-cut jump rings, because they have flush-cut edges for perfect closures.
 If you make your own jump rings, saw them apart instead of using wire cutters, unless you’re mindful to use flush cutters properly every time.

 5. Store jump rings labeled with the gauge, ID, metal AND manufacturer information.
 Then you’ll know where to order more to match when your stash gets low.
 (Learn more about ID, OD, and other jump ring and chain maille details here and here.)